Avi-Rathod/helmproj/templates/sas-bases/examples/kerberos/sas-servers/README.md

 3. Uncomment the `sas-connect-spawner-kerberos-config` stanza in `$deploy/site-config/kerberos/sas-servers/configmaps.yaml`.

-   - Replace {{ SPN }} with the HTTP SPN from the keytab file without the
+   - Replace {{ .VALUES.SPN }} with the HTTP SPN from the keytab file without the
      @DOMAIN.COM.

    - If you are using separate keytab files for the HTTP service account and